shasanamin/normalized-optimization-dynamics/README.md

 - `scripts/`: Canonical entry points for reproducing all paper experiments.
 - `results/`: Pre-computed reference outputs (summaries and figures).

-All experiments use 5 seeds (42--46) with mean +/- std error bars.

 ## Install

 ```bash